Nithishreddychaikam/DSA-Journey/Day-0/README.md

 ## Current Situation
 - I have basic knowledge in Python and SQL
 - I have worked on projects using AI tools
-- I have solved only a few DSA problems independently
+- I am starting from scratch in DSA and committed to improving daily
 - I have to be consistent especially in solving problems

 ## My Problems